To get started, you need to provide the LLM that will power the simulator.

 conversation outcome.

-from giskard.checks.generators.user import UserSimulatorOutput
+from giskard.checks.generators.base import LLMGeneratorOutput

 With a single persona working, we can now run the same agent against multiple